edgan8/edgan8.github.io/index.md

 title: About
 permalink: /
 ---
-I am a software engineer at Waymo working on model evaluation and data scaling.
-Previously I worked on ML workflow products at Databricks and completed a PhD at Stanford on [Data summaries for scalable, high-cardinality analytics](https://purl.stanford.edu/hv931ph6832) advised by [Peter Bailis](http://www.bailis.org/).
+I'm currently a software engineer at Scale AI working on model post-training and evals infra, including [Precog](https://scale.com/blog/precog) and the SEAL leaderboards.
+Previously at Waymo and Databricks.

+I graduated from Stanford with a PhD in Computer Science on [Data summaries for scalable, high-cardinality analytics](https://purl.stanford.edu/hv931ph6832) advised by Peter Bailis.